-Dead fetus found in restroom at Manila International Airport
+Dead baby found in restroom at Manila International Airport

-(CNN)A lifeless fetus was found in a restroom of Manila's international airport on Sunday, the state-run Philippines National News Agency reported.
+(CNN)A lifeless baby was found in a restroom of Manila's international airport on Sunday, the state-run Philippines National News Agency reported.

 The baby, reported to be "a full-term baby girl" according to the Manila International Airport Authority, was found at about 7 a.m. local time with underwear wrapped around her neck, PNA reported.